What drives my spending?

 Frictionless spending + credit + brain wired for instant gratification → overspending

-In the same way that changes in the way we live are creating health issues, technological advances are driving ‘uncritical and impulsive behaviour’ that can lead to financial problems.
+In the same way that changes in the way we live are creating health issues, technological advances are driving the ‘uncritical and impulsive behaviour’ that can lead to financial problems.

 What are the key points?